-- First we'll limit our grammar to epsilonfree, binary rules (more later) - Consider the rule $A \rightarrow BC$ - If there is an A somewhere in the input then there must be a B followed by a C in the input. - If the A spans from i to j in the input then there must be some k st. i<k<j - Ie. The B splits from the C someplace.
+- First we'll limit our grammar to epsilonfree, binary rules (more later) - Consider the rule $A \rightarrow BC$ - If there is an A somewhere in the input and this rule applies then there must be a B followed by a C in the input. - If the A spans from i to j in the input then there must be some k st. i<k<j - Ie. The B splits from the C someplace.